 Although Weight Watchers encourages folks to give away their "fat" clothing, this time, I decided to save mine, just in case I might need it.
 That almost ensures I won't need it of course, which is fine with me. :)

-But staying on any program, even an excellent one, takes diligence on a daily basis and basically depends on how much you need it.
-WW solves many health issues for me.
+Staying on any program, even an excellent one, takes diligence on a daily basis and basically depends on how much you need it.
+WW solves many health issues including diabetes.

 You can join Weight Watchers on line.
 I do both - attend my meetings and am a member of the website as well although I seldom visit it anymore.
 We had a great community on the Weight Watchers website which combined social networking and sharing with folks who also follow program but with the launch of the new website, the old Community has been replaced with "WW Connect" which includes everyone from around the world, is difficult to post to and very impersonal and so far, doesn't run real well on a PC although they claim the PC version is "in development".
 Many of us have found other communities like "Sparkpeople" to chat on or even a WW community on social networking sites.
 WW "connect" is mostly used for people to post their before/after photos but doesn't really encourage close relationships as the only WW community did.